pedrocatre/backbone-polling/README.md

 ==============
 [![Build Status](https://travis-ci.org/pedrocatre/backbone-polling.png)](https://travis-ci.org/pedrocatre/backbone-polling)

-A simple plugin to give poll capabilities to backbone collections that uses a refresh rate to actively fetch data and keep the collection updated.
-In other words, it gives a backbone collection the ability to periodically query a data source.
+A simple plugin to give poll capabilities to backbone collections and models that uses a refresh rate to actively fetch data and keep the collection or model updated.
+In other words, it gives a backbone collection or model the ability to periodically query a data source.
 Useful for fetching dynamic data for monitoring.

 ## Source Code And Downloads